-Illegal drilling.
+Illegal drilling

-8. (1) Any person, other than a member of any security force or of any association specially exempted by the Minister, who -

-(a) is present at or attends any meeting or assembly for the purpose of training or of drilling themselves to the use of arms, or of being so trained or drilled, or for the purpose of practising military exercises, movements or evolutions; or shall be guilty of an offence: Penalty, a fine of \$5,000 and imprisonment for 3 years.

-(b) is present at or attends any such meeting or assembly for the purpose of training or drilling any other person to the use of arms, or the practice of military exercises, movements or evolutions,
+- (1) Any person, other than a member of any security force or of any association specially exempted by the Minister, who - - (a) is present at or attends any meeting or assembly for the purpose of training or of drilling themselves to the use of arms, or of being so trained or drilled, or for the purpose of practising military exercises, movements or evolutions; or - (b) is present at or attends any such meeting or assembly for the purpose of training or drilling any other person to the use of arms or the practice of military exercises, movements or evolutions, is guilty of an offence and liable on conviction to a fine of \$5,000 and imprisonment for 3 years.

-(2) Any person, other than a member of any security force or of any association specially exempted by the Minister, who -

-(a) trains or drills any other person to the use of arms or the practice of military exercises, movements or evolutions; or shall be guilty of an offence: Penalty, a fine of not less than \$8,000 and imprisonment for 8 years.
+- (2) Any person, other than a member of any security force or of any association specially exempted by the Minister, who - - (a) trains or drills any other person to the use of arms or the practice of military exercises, movements or evolutions; or - (b) takes part in the control or management of any association or organisation whose members are trained or drilled in the practice of military exercises, movements or evolutions, is guilty of an offence and liable on conviction to a fine of not less than \$8,000 and imprisonment for 8 years.